Generation Alpha: North America

 Although the Common Core standards, an education initiative in the United States, eliminated the requirement that public elementary schools teach cursive writing in 2010, lawmakers from many states, including Illinois, Ohio, and Texas, have introduced legislation to teach it in theirs in 2019.
 Some studies point to the benefits of handwriting – print or cursive – for the development of cognitive and motor skills as well as memory and comprehension.
 For example, one 2012 neuroscience study suggests that handwriting "may facilitate reading acquisition in young children."
 Cursive writing has been used to help students with learning disabilities, such as dyslexia, a disorder that makes it difficult to interpret words, letters, and other symbols.
-Unfortunately, lawmakers often cite them out of context, conflating handwriting in general with cursive handwriting.
-In any case, some 80% of historical records and documents of the United States, such as the correspondence of Abraham Lincoln, was written by hand in cursive, and students today tend to be unable to read them.
+Unfortunately, lawmakers often cite these studies out of context, conflating handwriting in general with cursive handwriting.
+In any case, some 80% of historical records and documents of the United States, such as the correspondence of Abraham Lincoln, were written by hand in cursive, and students today tend to be unable to read them.
 Historically, cursive writing was regarded as a mandatory, almost military, exercise.
 But today, it is thought of as an art form by those who pursue it, both adults and children.

 In 2013, less than a third of American public schools had access to broadband Internet service, according to the non-profit EducationSuperHighway.
 By 2019, however, that number reached 99%.
 This has increased the frequency of digital learning.

 Since the early 2010s, a number of U.S. states have taken steps to strengthen teacher education.
 Ohio, Tennessee, and Texas had the top programs in 2014.
 Meanwhile, Rhode Island, which previously had the nation's lowest bar on who can train to become a school teacher, has been admitting education students with higher and higher average SAT, ACT, and GRE scores.
-The state aims to accept only those with standardized test scores in the top third of the national distribution by 2020, which would put it in the ranks of education superpowers such as Finland and Singapore.
-In Finland, studying to become a teacher is as tough and prestigious as studying to become a medical doctor or a lawyer.
+As of 2014, the state aimed by 2020 to accept only those with standardized test scores in the top third of the national distribution, similar to Finland and Singapore.

 According to the National Assessment of Educational Progress (NAEP), 63% of American fourth graders could read at the basic level in 2022, which is lower than previous years of assessment, dating back to 2005.
 Nevertheless, scores have been in decline even before the COVID-19 pandemic.
-Some instructors have returned to the teaching of phonics to help rectify this problem.
+Taking advantage of the latest advances in the neuroscience of reading, some instructors have returned to the teaching of phonics to help rectify this problem, with support from the parents and their state governments.

-Because U.S. fertility rates never recovered after the 2007-2008 Great Recession, those born in the late 2000s and onward will likely face less competition getting accepted to colleges and universities.
+According to Jill Barshay of Heschinger Report, because U.S. fertility rates never recovered after the 2007–2008 Great Recession, those born in the late 2000s and onward will likely face less competition getting accepted to colleges and universities.